Elsapro/wikijs/employment/networking.md

 				a.
 To  make new friend?
 				b.
 To learn more about a certain company/person?
 - Bartering is an age old tradition, what say you?
-				a.
-How can you offer the usage of your skills in a volunteer capacity?
+* 				How can you offer the usage of your skills in a volunteer capacity?
 				b. http://hourexchangeportland.org/
 				c.  http://volunteermaine.org/
 				d.
 Both b and c can work well for you if you need a positive buffer after the last job.